pariyatti/kosa/README.md

                    # note that this command only works if you have
                    # access to the private repo described above
-make db-txt-pali   # add looped pali word cards (optional) make db-txt-buddha # add looped pali word cards (optional)
+make db-txt-pali   # add looped pali word cards (optional) make db-txt-buddha # add looped buddha word cards (optional) make db-txt-doha   # add looped doha word cards (optional)

 make run           # run the server (or) make repl          # run the server interactively